kevinolega/callcentertrainingtips/_posts/2019-07-25-aral-buhay.md

 The question we're trying to answer with this was, were you responsible?

-Are you doing the tasks assigned by your teachers and parents.
+Are you doing the tasks assigned by your teachers and parents?

 Or ikaw ba batas sa bahay and school niyo?